In this article:

 Provisioning the Central Air Monitor

-Validating the Airflow
+Optimizing the Airflow Signal

 - Ensure Bluetooth is turned on, the HAVEN IAQ App will now connect to the HAVEN Central Air Monitor